joyaljaimon/python/README.md

 # Python

-Python projects attempted by a beginner coder in python.
+Python projects attempted by a beginner coder in Python.